 Great was the turmoil and many monstrous crimes committed in the name of Christ in the wake of the Reformation in Europe.
 Religious passions quickly passed into political conflict.

-At the Diet (a formal assembly of princes) of Worms in 1521, Emperor Charles V outlawed Lutheranism .
-But he was unable to stamp out the reform movement at the time because of other crises.
+At the Diet (a formal assembly of princes) of Worms in 1521, Emperor Charles V outlawed Lutheranism.
+But he could not stamp out the reform movement at the time because of other crises.
 Not until 1529 was Charles able to follow up on the Lutheran issue.
 He sent word that Catholicism was to be restored everywhere in Germany.
 Many German cities and princes protested.
-These were called the "Protesting estates" and from them we got the name "Protestant."
+These were called the "Protesting estates," and from them we got the name "Protestant."

 Confession of Augsburg

 Charles saw that some sort of conciliation would be in order.
 In 1530 he attended an assembly known as the Diet at Augsburg.
 Lutherans presented the Confession of Augsburg in an attempt to prove to Rome that their views were Biblical.
 This confession remains the basis of the Lutheran faith.
 However, reconciliation proved impossible, and Charles ordered Lutherans to reunite with the Catholic church by April 15, 1531.
 This had the effect of stiffening opposition against him.
 A military alliance of Protestants, known as the Schmalkaldic League, came into being.
 Charles crushed this, but Elector Maurice switched sides and declared war on the emperor, forcing him to negotiate with the Protestants.
 In 1552, at the Peace of Passau, Charles accepted the existence of the evangelical church and promised to hold a "diet" to settle the controversy.